m4sterbunny/Demo/source/pages/portfolio.rst

      - About the gig
      - URL
    * - Lottie
-     - Lottie commissioned 2 "How To" articles to guide users to use their product in a React App.
+     - Lottie commissioned 2 "How To" articles to guide users in using their product in a React App.
      - Lottie_ article
    * - Tom Altman
      - Tom commissioned an entry-level "What is blockchain" article.